UWNETLAB/supplement_crs_transformers_dpbgmms/README.md

-# Transformer model contextual word embeddings and clustering
+# Contextual word embeddings and Bayesian clustering from transformer models

 Python code and environment files to reproduce the process used for the paper *A new method for computational cultural cartography: From neural word embeddings to transformers and Bayesian mixture models*: